I can’t say enough about why we are so glad that we decided to take the northbound on MCT.

-After making sure of the date and it was going to be after April 1, I called Natori MCT Trail Center to book this fisherman’s boat for us.
+After making sure of the date and that it was going to be after April 1, I called Natori MCT Trail Center to book this fisherman’s boat for us.

-Apparently, they have a stock of supportive local fishermen who can provide hikers a ride on their boat.
+Apparently, they have a stock of supportive local fishermen who can provide hikers with a ride on their boat.

 A few days later, a staff of Natori Trail Center called me to let me know the name of a fisherman who was going to operate the boat and his phone number.